cypherium/cvm/README.md

   + JMPIF %A %B
 - JMPIFNOT : if !%B: PC += %A
   + JMPIFNOT %A %B
-- CALL : Call another contract with the contract address in %A and sending message address in %B
+- CALL : Call another contract with the contract address in %A
-  + CALL %A %B
+  + CALL %A
 - RET: Return control to the caller
   + RET
 - CREATE : Create a smart contract